 On Dec.
-13 the directors organized and elected these officers: Lawrence F. Abbott, president; John R. Davies and Catharine S. J. Wilson, vice-presidents; George B. Hanavan, treasurer, and Louis D. Speir, secretary.
+13 the directors organized and elected these officers: Lawrence F. Abbott, president; John R. Davies and Catharine J. Wilson, vice-presidents; George B. Hanavan, treasurer, and Louis D. Speir, secretary.
 The directors have held six meetings, and numerous committee meetings have been held.
-A card index of property owners has been made, and bills for maintenance and dues were mailed to all on Jan.
-1. To date (Jan.
+A card index of property owners has been made, and bills to make the committee meetings have been held.

+for maintenance and dues were mailed to all on Jan.
+1. date (Jan.
 16) \$3,045.89 for maintenance and \$2.874.78 dues have been received from 251 people.
-Of the 251 who have paid, all but 13 have paid both maintenance and dues.
-Of the 13 who did not pay dues, six asked for an explanation.
+Of the 251 who have raid, all but 13 have paid both maintenance and dues.
+Of the 13 who did not pay dues, six asked for an explanation, and only seven have definitely not paid the dues.